mwringe/openshift-liveoak-cartridge/README.md

 # OpenShift LiveOak Cartridge

-This cartridge is running a snapshot of LiveOak 1.0.0.Alpha01
+This cartridge is running a snapshot of LiveOak 1.0.0.Beta02.
+The LiveOak website can be located at www.liveoak.io

 This cartridge is originally based on the Wildfly cartridge found in OpenShift Origin [here](https://github.com/openshift/origin-server/tree/master/cartridges/openshift-origin-cartridge-jbossas).